openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 discovered by the results of statistical tests.
-To falsify an existing theory is linked to low chances of publication and thus there is an incentive to only publish successful tests and to conceal negative results (Osterloh and Frey, 2008).
+To falsify an existing theory is linked to low chances of publication and thus there is an incentive to only publish successful tests and to conceal negative results (Osterloh and Frey 2008).

 ### Form is more important than content

 Since presenting original content usually lowers the chances of publication, novelty has shifted to the form how content is presented.
-Simple ideas are blown up to highly complex formal models, which demonstrate the technical and mathematical expertise of the authors and signal importance to the reader.
+Simple ideas are blown up into highly complex formal models which demonstrate the technical and mathematical expertise of the authors and signal importance to the reader.
 In many cases, the reviewers are not able to evaluate these models because they have neither the time nor the